niniz13/niniz13/README.md

 ### Hi there 👋

-I'm a french student currently learning CS at the IUT of Aix-en-Provence !
+I'm a french student at ESGI Aix-en-Provence !

 ## 🛠️ My Skills